Welcome to the Lodi Police Department Records Division area of the website.

 Lodi Police Department – Lodi PD OPRA request form

-All request will be reviewed by the Division Commander for compliance with the act and processed in a timely fashion according to the law.
+All request Swill be reviewed by the Division Commander for compliance with the act and processed in a timely fashion according to the law.

 Request for Fingerprints

-Effective 05-01-2008: The Lodi Police Department has been notified by the New Jersey State Police that we no longer will be able to fingerprint persons for reasons other than criminal arrests and handgun permit applications.
+Effective 05-01-2008: The Lodi Police Department has been directed by the New Jersey State Police that we no longer will be able to fingerprint persons for reasons other than criminal arrests.

-If you are looking to be fingerprinted for anything other than gun permit applications, you must visit the New Jersey State Police web site at at www.njsp.org and look for the link for the appropriate forms pertaining to fingerprinting for such reasons as good conduct, immigration, Visa, expungement, etc. Once you find the appropiate form you must than contact the New Jersey State Police contracted vendor, Sagem Morpho at 877-503-5981 or visit their web site at www.bioapplicant.com/nj.
+If you need to be fingerprinted for any reason, you must visit the New Jersey State Police web site at at www.njsp.org and look for the link for the appropriate forms pertaining to fingerprinting for such reasons as good conduct, immigration, Visa, expungement, etc. Once you find the appropiate form you must than contact the New Jersey State Police contracted vendor, Sagem Morpho at 877-503-5981 or visit their web site at www.bioapplicant.com/nj.

 Request for Police Reports

-Accident reports are also available online at PoliceReports.us approx. 3 to 5 business days after your accident has been reported for a fee of $5.00 and is payable by credit card.
+Accident reports are also available online at Lexis Nexis approx. 3 to 5 business days after your accident has been reported for a fee of $6.00 and is payable by credit card.
 You may also call Lexis Nexis at 866-215-2771.

 Accident reports are available by mail by sending a self addressed stamped envelope to the police department at the following address along with a check for $5.00 made payable to the Lodi Police Department: